Lireanstar/Lireanstar.github.io/index.md

 </p>

 I am a fourth-year Ph.D. student in the College of Electrical and Information Engineering of [Hunan University](https://www.hnu.edu.cn/), and was fortunately supervised by Prof. [Shutao Li](http://eeit.hnu.edu.cn/info/1279/5237.htm) and Prof. [Bin Sun](http://eeit.hnu.edu.cn/info/1549/8165.htm).
 I received my B.S. degree from [Yanshan University](https://www.ysu.edu.cn/) in 2019.
-My research interests [Google Scholar](https://scholar.google.com/citations?user=2ZIBEWgAAAAJ&hl=en) include natural language processing, human-robot interaction, and multimodal fusion.
+My research interests include natural language processing, human-robot interaction, and multimodal fusion.
 I serve as a peer reviewer for international conferences, such as AAAI, ACL, and EMNLP.

 ## News